-Not all courses are offered every semester or even every year.
+Courses are expected to be offered in accordance with each program's schedule, but the University may determine it necessary to modify course offerings.
+PIU does not guarantee the availability of particular courses in a given semester.
 Check with the registrar's office for the current course schedule or in Populi during open enrollment.
 Unless indicated otherwise, all classes are 3-credit hours.
 PIU offers courses online (Distance Education) and/or in a blended format (partially on-site and partially virtual) each semester.
 Students are able to take courses regardless of delivery method or their location.